Honda Pilot vs. Toyota Highlander vs. Grand Highlander: The Ultimate Family SUV Comparison

-Trying to decide between two of the most popular three-row SUVs for families?
+Trying to decide between three of the most popular three-row SUVs for families?

-The 2025 Honda Pilot and 2025 Toyota Highlander are both icons in the midsize SUV world, known for their reliability, space, and family-friendly features.
+The 2025 Honda Pilot, 2025 Toyota Highlander, and the 20245 Toyota Grand Highlander are all icons in the midsize SUV world, known for their reliability, space, and family-friendly features.
 But while they might seem similar on the surface, each brings its own strengths when it comes to car seat flexibility, third-row comfort, cargo space, and everyday usability.

-If you’re new here-welcome!
+If you’re new here, welcome!
 I’m Kelly, the Car Mom, and as a Child Passenger Safety Tech (CPST), mom of four, and overall car lover, my goal is to help you find the best car for your family.
-In this- post, I’ll break down every major category that matters to families, so you can confidently choose the SUV that fits your life best.
+In this post, I’ll break down how the 2025 Honda Pilot, Toyota Highlander, and Toyota Grand Highlander stack up across the categories that matter most to families.

-Both the Pilot and Highlander are fantastic choices-so you truly can’t go wrong.
+Both the Pilot and Highlanders are fantastic choices-so you truly can’t go wrong.
 But there are a few key differences that could make one the better fit for your family.

 Why Do Families Choose Three-Row SUVs?